 I laid out of Bogle’s arguments because I think it reflects what my wife once said about stocks, “You can’t win.”
 While the “you” she was addressing was me, she was expressing her general feeling that run-of-the-mill investors can’t win.

-Since the 1920s, stocks have earned an average of 9.8 percent annually, with a net return of less than 4 percent annually once inflation, fees and taxes were figured in.
+According to the cheapest stock trading app, since the 1920s, stocks have earned an average of 9.8 percent annually, with a net return of less than 4 percent annually once inflation, fees and taxes were figured in.
 (Jason Zweig, “Why Many Investors Keep Fooling Themselves,” Wall Street Journal, January 16-17, 2010, quoting Ibbotson Associates.).
 Bogle says that he would trade his own assets for a net-net-net return of 2.5 percent guaranteed, which says a lot about what he thinks about future returns.

 In a less-than-4-percent world, it’s understandable how Bernie Madoff and his “consistent returns” lured investors in with no questions asked.